 Here’s how to sniff out loose slot machines…

-*** Choose a machine that is centrally located and is highly visible from all directions.
-Casinos want winners to be seen by other players, because it encourages them to keep gambling.
-It would make sense to assume that they'll place the best machines where they'll attract the most attention.
+- You Should choose a machine that is centrally located and is highly visible from all directions.
+Casinos encourage other players to keep gambling by allowing players to see previous winners.
+It would make sense to assume that they’ll place the best machines where they’ll attract the most attention.

 - Ask a casino employee.
 She or he is around those machines for eight hours a day and should have a good idea which machines are paying better than others.
 A small tip could bring big dividends!

 - Befriend the regulars or locals.
 Find out if people play in that casino regularly and which machines they like.
 Chances are they know which are the loose slots.